LucasDiogo96/S.O.L.I.D/README.md

 And here  is icing on the cake. :cake:

-As i said above, we can isolate the business logics for each type of check using inheritance and we can write a new functionality without changing the existent code and it will prevent situations like we are changing something in the class and needs to adapt out depending classes.
+As I said above, we can isolate the business logic for each type of check using inheritance and we can write a new functionality without changing the existent code and it will prevent situations like we are changing something in the class and needs to adapt out depending on classes.

 ```csharp